gianlucalimbi/honeycomb/index.md

 ## Automatic Exception Wrapping

 Honeycomb can wrap any Exception in an `ApiException` that can be used as a JSON Response.
-In order to take advantage of this you have to update the `app/Exceptions/Handler.php` file as follows:
+In order to take advantage of this, you have to update the `app/Exceptions/Handler.php` file as follows:

 1. Make the class extend `Honeycomb\Exceptions\Handler` instead of `Illuminate\Foundation\Exceptions\Handler`